The You First Project

 (A Title III/FUTURE Act Initiative)

-We are honored by you visiting, and we invite you learn more about our services!
+We gladly invite you to browse our website to learn more about our services.
 If you are a first-generation college student, then please know that we welcome and value you.
-Our first and foremost goal is to make sure that you have all the supports, skills, and confidence you need to become a better version of yourself, however that is for you!
-Indeed, there are many parts to The You First Project: the links to the left contain more detailed information on our activities.
+Our first and foremost goal is to make sure that you have all the support, skills, and confidence you need to become a better version of yourself when you leave Tennessee State University.
+Know that there are many parts to The You First Project and the links to the left contain more detailed information on our activities.
+Happy browsing and feel free to contact us if you have any questions.

 HAVE QUESTIONS?